Vahe1994/Deep-Vectorization-of-Technical-Drawings/README.md

 ## Dataset
 Scripts to download dataset are in folder dataset/.
-* For ABC,real datasets use download_dataset.sh
+* For ABC ,real datasets download [here](https://drive.google.com/file/d/1hET43eM2cfwfqI7g1VsusU1wNpvc2VHl/view?usp=sharing) or use scriptdownload_dataset.sh
 * For PFP, use precision_floorplan_download.py
 Read ReadMe there for more instructions.
+* Real dataset for cleaning download [here](https://drive.google.com/file/d/1dgJLgtPvk9SK9rOCnw-WQRBG6OsMUEH3/view?usp=sharing) or use script download_dataset.sh
+* Synthetic datset  generation script for cleaning can be found in cleaning/scripts.
+*
 ## Notebooks

 To show how some of the usability of the functions, there are several notebooks in the notebooks folder.